 I could take those quantitative skills that I gained through my undergrad, and also my interest in promoting health, on a big scale in the health care world.”

 Biostatistics master’s coursework includes topics and material such as:

 - Interpretation of personalized and evidence-based medicine in the context of public health.

 MPH Biostatistics (46 credits)

-All students enrolled in the MPH program take a common set of core classes.
-The core curriculum consists of at least 20 credit hours, including at least three credits field experience and a two-credit capstone seminar.
-In addition to the common core, students complete the required coursework in one of five specialization tracks.
+All students enrolled in the MPH program take a common set of core classes designed to give basic skills and knowledge of public health concepts.
+The core curriculum consists of at least 24-25 credit hours, including four credits for the Field Experience (3 credits) and Leadership in Public Health (1 credit) courses and a two-credit capstone seminar.
+In addition to the common core, students complete the required coursework in one of five specialization tracks: Biostatistics (46 credits), Community and Behavioral Health Promotion (48-49 credits), Environmental Health Sciences (45 credits), Epidemiology (49 credits), or Public Health Policy (48 credits).
 Students must maintain a cumulative GPA of 3.0 or better in order to progress through the program.

 PH 702: Introduction to Biostatistics (3 credits)

 PH 703: Environmental Health Sciences (3 credits)

 PH 704: Principles and Methods of Epidemiology (3 credits)